spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/01-build-kairos-os.md

 The Bring Your Own OS (BYOOS) feature allows you to upload and customize the operating system images used to build the Edge cluster profile.
 Using BYOOS for Edge, you can configure cluster profiles to use the **BYOS Edge OS** pack.

-It enhances the flexibility, control, and tailoring options when managing the OS cluster profile layer, ensuring that clusters perform optimally and meet your environment needs.
+BYOOS gives you the flexibility to tailor and manage the OS layer in your cluster profiles, ensuring that clusters perform optimally to meet your environment needs.
 You can upload your own OS images on the Add Cluster Profile page.
 To know how to use BYOOS using Palette, refer to [Model Edge Native Cluster Profile](https://docs.spectrocloud.com/clusters/edge/site-deployment/model-profile) here.